dbrown13/phase-5-project/README.md

 # JeeperCreeper

+This app allows users to register and/or login, search for or filter for off-roading trails, save trails to the user profile or mark trails as completed, and create a personal bio on the user's profile page.

 This project was developed with [Create React App](https://github.com/facebook/create-react-app).
-This app allows users to register and/or login, search for or filter for off-roading trails, save trails to the user profile or mark trails as completed, and create a personal bio on the user's profile page.

-Front-end development: React.js
+Front-end development: React.js;
-Back-end development: Ruby on Rails
+Back-end development: Ruby on Rails;
-CSS: Tailwind
+CSS: Tailwind;

 ## Available Scripts